Skip to main content

 Rates Fees Average Factoring Rates

-Understanding Factoring Rates, Fees and the Total Cost of a Factoring Agreement
+Understanding Factoring Rates, Fees, and the Total Cost of a Factoring Agreement

-Last Modified : Jan 23, 2024
+Last Modified : Dec 17, 2024

 Fact-checked by: Bruce Sayer

-So let’s start by digging into the costs that make up factoring agreements.
+So, let’s start by digging into the rate and additional factoring fees that make up the total cost of a factoring agreement.

 The total cost of a factoring agreement

-The total cost of a factoring agreement is a combination of a factoring rate and additional fees.
+The total cost of a factoring agreement is a combination of a factoring rate and additional factoring fees.
 To understand factoring agreements, you need to first understand the various ways that rates and fees can be calculated.

 Factoring rate